Teaching and Learning

 The Office of Teaching and Learning (OTL) provides exceptional support to faculty and librarians for innovation in teaching and learning through offerings such as workshops and consultations with individuals and departments.
 In addition, the OTL team organizes the most relevant information on pedagogy, academic technology, and other related topics to make them accessible and useful for those who teach, facilitate and support teaching at Bridgewater State.

 OTL offers funded opportunities for faculty and librarians to develop their courses, methods and philosophy of teaching, to participate in teaching conferences, and to pursue the scholarship of teaching and learning, including:

-- Travel Grants are awarded for expenses related to conferences with teaching-focused sessions (up to $1,500 for presenting, $750 for participating).
+- Travel Grants are awarded for expenses related to conferences with teaching-focused sessions.

-- Faculty Learning Communities and Teaching Circles are supported for faculty discussions and related professional development (up to $250 for each group for up to 5 groups).
+- Faculty Learning Communities and Teaching Circles are supported for faculty discussions and related professional development.

 In addition, with our team of three Teaching & Learning Faculty Fellows, we offer strictly confidential classroom observations and 20-minute student focus groups.
 We also partner closely with our campus’s 18 other professional development initiatives such as the Center for the Advancement of Scholarship and Research (CARS).

 To learn more about support for teaching and learning at Bridgewater State University, please contact the OTL’s director, Dr. Roben Torosyan, at email@example.com or 508.531.2435.

 OTHER FACULTY DEVELOPMENT INITIATIVES

 The OTL team also supports faculty coordinators and associates who lead other faculty development initiatives: